 Bastiaan van Stenis continues to bend our minds and exhibits the contradictions inherent in the everyday.
 His works are monuments that oscillate between the quiet composure of nature and the chaos of human internal conflicts.
 Through juxtaposition of subjects and media, van Stenis calls on the beauty of the un-answerability of larger existential questions.

-2018 Solo Exhibition with Kunskantoor Gallery at Rust-en-Vrede gallery, Cape town
+2018 Solo Exhibition " night time is the right time" with Kunskantoor Gallery at Rust-en-Vrede gallery, Cape town

 2017 Solo Exhibition" last time" Nuweland Gallery, Buren Netherlands

 2017 Solo Exhibition, "If there is something", Worldart Gallery, cape town

 2017 Group Exhibition, fynarts Hermanus, Rossouw Modern Gallery, Hermanus

 2016 Solo Exhibition “ Rogue” Fynarts, Rossouw Modern Gallery Hermanus South Africa

 2015 Solo Exhibition “ Oostloor art and objects, Prinsengragt, Amsterdam, Netherlands